zoracon/tools/README.md

 - Smartcard signing: Sign files or code with a smartcard (only tested with Yubikey)

 ## Pentest Tools
-- Cloud Scale Masscan Nmap Scanner (masscan and nmap combined to automate granular scans)
+- Cloud Scale Masscan Nmap Scanner (masscan and nmap combined to automate granular scans) - Docker: `docker build -t cloud-scan .`, `docker run -it cloud-scan ips.txt`